 Section 5.
 Expenses.
 In the event this Guaranty is collected by or through an attorney at law, Resources will reimburse the Company for all costs of collection, including reasonable attorneys’ fees and expenses actually incurred.
 Any amounts received by the Company hereunder may be applied to the Obligations or the costs of collection under this Guaranty in such order and manner as the Company may deem appropriate.

 Section 6.
 Revocation.
-This Guaranty will not apply to Obligations under any Agreements (or under any transactions under any Agreements) entered into by AGL Subsidiaries after the date of actual receipt by the Company of written notice from Resources of the revocation of this Guaranty, but such revocation will not affect liability for any obligations arising from transactions entered into prior to the effectiveness of any revocation.
+This Guaranty will not apply to Obligations under any Agreements (or under any transactions under any Agreements) entered into by AGL Subsidiaries after the date of actual receipt by the Company of written notice from Resources of the revocation of this Guaranty, but such revocation will not affect liability for any Obligations arising from transactions entered into prior to the effectiveness of any revocation, which transactions shall remained guaranteed pursuant to the terms of this Guaranty.

+Section 7.
+Representations and Warranties.
+Resources represents and warrants that:

+(a) it is a corporation duly organized and validly existing under the laws of the State of __________ and has the corporate power and authority to execute, deliver and carry out the terms and provisions of the Guaranty;

+(b) no authorization, approval, consent or order of, or registration or filing with, any court or other governmental body having jurisdiction over Resources is required on the part of Resources for the execution and delivery of this Guaranty; and

+(c) this Guaranty, when executed and delivered, will constitute a valid and legally binding agreement of Resources, except as the enforceability of this Guaranty may be limited by the effect of any applicable bankruptcy, insolvency, reorganization, moratorium or similar laws affecting creditors' rights generally and by general principles of equity as they apply to Resources.